 - Enrolled in doctoral programs at universities from Florida to California

 The Office of Graduate Admissions may be contacted at (413) 748-3225.
-You also call the Occupational Therapy Department Office (413) 748-3581 for further information.
-Graduate applications for Fall 2015 will be submitted via the OTCAS centralized application system, which will be available after July 17, 2014.
+You may also call the Occupational Therapy Department Office at (413) 748-3581 for further information.
+Graduate applications for Fall 2015 will be submitted via the OTCAS centralized application system, which will be available after July 17, 2015.